-Whether you’re new to the world of real food or not, chances are that the first thing you think of when you hear that word is “What on earth am I going to eat?!”
+Vacation.
+Whether you’re new to the world of healthy real food or not, chances are that one of the first things you think of when you hear that word is “What on earth am I going to eat?!”
 Vacations can be challenging enough when it comes to all of the packing and preparing and planning, but when you’re also trying to figure out how to eat healthy real food on vacation when you’re away from home it can be even more challenging.

 It’s pretty hard to go from avoiding foods with artificial flavors, preservatives, etc. to suddenly eating those foods at every single meal.
 Now that I’ve gotten used to eating real, home-cooked food on a regular basis, I can’t help thinking about the quality of the ingredients in the food I eat and wondering where those ingredients came from.

 Even with all of the compromises I ended up making, I still managed to find some ways to eat healthy on vacation.
-It’s a bit of a challenge, but with a little bit of planning ahead it is possible to eat real food when you’re away from home.
+It’s a bit of a challenge, but with a little bit of planning ahead it is possible to still eat some healthy real food when you’re away from home.

 Here are a few of the things I did to eat healthy on vacation:

 There are a lot of things you can buy or make ahead of time to bring with you when you go on vacation, especially if you know you’re going to have access to a mini fridge in the hotel where you’re staying.
-Whenever I know there will be a fridge, I pack fresh fruits like raspberries and blueberries; lettuce, green beans, cucumbers and other veggies; grass-fed cheese to go with homemade crackers; homemade jello or fruit snacks, etc. And I sometimes do some baking ahead of time too so I can bring some homemade sourdough bread or muffins with me for breakfasts or snacks.
+Whenever I know there will be a fridge, I pack fresh fruits like raspberries and blueberries; lettuce, green beans, cucumbers and other veggies; grass-fed cheese to go with homemade or organic store bought crackers; homemade jello or fruit snacks, etc. And I sometimes do some baking ahead of time, too, so I can bring some homemade sourdough bread or muffins with me for breakfasts or snacks.

 If you don’t have access to a mini fridge, though, or if you are traveling from place to place where you need to leave things in a hot car while you sight-see, there are still several healthier non-perishable items you can bring with you.
-Here are some things I like to bring:
+Here are a few ideas of things to bring:

 - Sprouted mixed nuts or trail mix